Frequently asked questions

 In the web interface, account administrators can use the Export buttons at the bottom of the Songs, Events, Transactions and Contacts pages to export those items to standard spreadsheet files.
 You cannot import these files back into BandHelper, but you could use them to reformat your data for use in a different system.
 You can also use the Export buttons at the bottom of the Documents, Recordings and Files pages to download all the files in your account.
 If you are viewing a multi-page list, items from all the pages will download, but if you filter the list, only the filtered items will download.

-Also in the web interface, you can use the Account > Export page to export each project to a database file.
+Also in the web interface, you can use the Admin > Export page to export each project to a database file.
 These files can be imported back into BandHelper, but only into a new project.
 This would mainly be used to copy a project to another account, if your band splits up and you want to allow some band members to move a copy to a new account.
 This could also be used as a backup if something catastrophic happens to your account data.
 These files do not include attached documents, recordings or other files, so you would also need to export those from the Documents, Recordings and Files pages.

 Why does BandHelper require a subscription?